HYF-Class19/agile-development-hyf-group-4/planning/backlog.md

 - [ ] As a user, I can see a picture of the activities at HYF class

-> There is a picture at the Digitalens page
+> There is a picture at the Digitalents page

 ## ABOUT Page